Scorpio Season: Plunging into the Dark

 Hibiscus (Hibiscus sabdariffa)

-Hibiscus works to cleanse the liver and kidneys, which are both critical to Scorpio’s association with elimination and regeneration.
+Hibiscus works to cleanse the liver and kidneys.
 In TCM, it is used to treat liver issues, high blood pressure, and digestive imbalances.
+The ritual of drinking hibiscus tea is a grounding practice that connects us to the earth, as the plant is deeply rooted in fertile, warm soil.

 Recipe: Hibiscus Vinegar